Did you notice a shift in your workers’ productivity or are you just looking for ways to maximize productivity at your company?

 Tip #1: Improve workplace conditions

 A 2020 study published in Cogent Business & Management (open access journal) explored a relationship between work conditions and job satisfaction.
 Researchers found a positive correlation between work conditions and job performance.
-Namely, positive working conditions lead to higher job satisfaction which improves the performance of employees as a result.
+Namely, positive working conditions will get you higher job satisfaction among employees and improve their performance as a result.

 The president of WorkSmart Systems, Matt Thomas, believes offices should be inspiring to employees: